Dama wallaby control

 We're exploring options to upgrade the Ford Road pump station system.
 Our aim is to provide a safe, reliable and efficient drainage system to the lower Kaituna catchment area, that meets modern standards.

-The Ford Rd pump station is a key asset in the Kaituna Catchment Rivers and Drainage Control Scheme that is maintained by Regional Council on behalf of the community.
-The pump station:
+The Ford Road pump station is a key asset in the Kaituna Catchment Rivers and Drainage Control Scheme.
+It's maintained by Council on behalf of the community.

 The existing Ford Road pump station is nearing the end of its useful life, and needs replacement in order to maintain safe operation and current service levels.